AzuraCast/azuracast.com/docs/developers/README.md

 bash docker.sh install --load-fixtures
 ```

-### Spin up the Docker containers

-By default, AzuraCast will be available at http://localhost/.
-A self-signed TLS certificate is also provided out of the box, so you can take advantage of the HTTPS functionality after manually exempting the site via your browser.

 ### Building Static Assets

 AzuraCast uses a special Docker container containing the full static asset build stack.
 This makes it very easy to rebuild the compiled assets after having made changes to the JS or SCSS files.